 - Charge Before Use: This one is basic but really important.
 Fully charging the device before a trip prevents problems if I’m out longer than expected.

 By following these simple routines, I’ve had much smoother and safer trips, whether I’m boating, fishing, or just exploring.
-It’s also wise to carry a portable power bank and invest in waterproof and shockresistant GPS cases to keep the equipment working reliably.
+It’s also wise to carry a portable power bank and invest in waterproof and shock-resistant GPS cases to keep the equipment working reliably.
 Writing trip notes or logs after each outing can help spot recurring patterns and make each new adventure even more rewarding.

 Common Questions About GPS Tide and Current Tracking